 The Dolphin that is disporting in a foamy- sea, symbolizes the power of creation known as the

-The Great Mother, Binah, the Sphere of Understanding, and the Trinity Goddess, is often symbolized as the Dark Sea and in the Thoth Deck Ace of Cups, she is shown as the Sea, the Cup and the Lotus: The Lotus (two in one) being the fertile expression of the Great Mother.
+The Great Mother, Binah, the Sphere of Understanding, and the Trinity Goddess, is often symbolized as the Dark Sea and in the Thoth Deck Ace of Cups, she is shown as the Sea, the Cup, and the Lotus: The Lotus (two in one) being the fertile expression of the Great Mother.
 The Ace of Cups shows a ray of light descending from above, representing the Holy Spirit and beneath the Grail we have the Moon.
-The Waves of Life-Fluid, are shown as a web of fluid energy of which the tapestry of Creation (Matrix) is woven from.
+The Waves of Life-Fluid are shown as a web of fluid energy of which the tapestry of Creation (Matrix) is woven from.
 To many Native Nations, this would symbolize the Work of the Great Spider Woman.
-In Western Hermetic Tarot, the Princess of Cups represents the Earthly part of Water (Life-Fluid), in particular, the faculty of crystallization.
-The Princess of Cups, represents the Grail's power of manifestation, she is the power of water that gives substance to idea, to support life and to form the basis for chemical combination that is often called solution.
+In Western Hermetic Tarot, the Princess of Cups represents the Earthly part of Water (Life-Fluid), particularly the faculty of crystallization.
+The Princess of Cups represents the Grail's power of manifestation, she is the power of water that gives substance to idea, to support life and to form the basis for chemical combinations that is often called solution.

 The Princesses are the Intelligently Focused Energy of a Root Power and are thus aware and more personalized intelligences with conscious characteristics.
 These Great Daughters of the Great Mother, have their own peccadillos, and it behooves the practitioner of magick to know them.
 For instance:

 - The Princess of Cups has an infinitely gracious character that is voluptuous, sweet, gentle, and kind, romance, and the perpetual dream of rapture are her very nature.